shoroogAlghamdi/BRAINO/README.md

 These are the tools and framewroks used in this project (MUST have):

 - Netbeans IDE (one of the latest versions is preferred).
-- The two folders (KGradientPanel-master &  KControls-master).
+- The two JAR files: (KGradientPanel-master &  KControls-master).

 # How to add the JAR files